 Direct Impacts: The proposed rule changes would not impact DEQ’s cost to implement the Clean Fuels Program.

 Indirect Impacts: DEQ is a fuel consumer.
-Fuel consumers should benefit as reduced compliance costs are passed on.
+Fuel consumers could benefit is reduced compliance costs are passed on.

 State and federal agencies